jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/structuredDocument/fields/digitalSignature/template/digitalSignatureOnTemplate.rst

 You can add EDS field to any document in envelope.
 To do this:

-1. Drag and drop the field to the document;
+1. Drag and drop the field to the document
-2. Set unique field name;
+2. Set unique field name
-3. Select the role of the signer who has to set a signature;
+3. Select the role of the signer who has to set a signature
-4. Set the placeholder if needed (this placeholder will be shown on the template/envelope);
+4. Set the placeholder if needed (this placeholder will be shown on the template/envelope instead of field name)
-5. In case when you need only qualified electronic signature - you should specify "Qualified" attribute;
+5. If you expect only qualified electronic signature you should enable "Qualified" attribute
-6. Select checkbox TIN (Taxpayer Identification Number) if you want to specify TIN number of signer;
+6. If you expect a stamp in addition to the signature you should enable "Require stamp" attribute
-    6.1 Checkbox TIN disabled if you don't have at least one required text, dictionary or lookup field at whole template;
+7. If you want to specify TIN number of signer you should select "TIN" checkbox (Taxpayer Identification Number) 7.1 "TIN" checkbox will be disabled if you don't have at least one required text, dictionary or lookup field in your template
-    6.2 After selecting checkbox you should select document where located your matching field and select field (field should be required and have type of text, dictionary or lookup).
+    7.2 After selecting the checkbox you should select document where your matching field is located and select field (field should be required and have type of text, dictionary or lookup)

-On the template new block above document appears.
-You will see the block "Required signatures" with signatures.
+You will see that new "Required signatures" block will appear above the document.

 .. image:: pic_digitalSignature/signatureOnTemplate.png
    :width: 400